srikanth-chillappagari/calculator-project/README.md

-#Java Automation Project
+#Calculator Project
-##Base point for java Automation projects
+##Calculator  Automation projects

 *Project for creating automation test using Selenium webDriver and TestNG.*